 The content of the deployed reports package is available on the respective Logger Reports pages.
 Solution Reports will be listed under Solution Reports on the left panel menu.
-For more information about these types of reports, see "System-defined Categories" on page 300.
+For more information about these types of reports, see "Solution Reports" on page 290.